lordChipotle/PacmanAI/README.md

 # PacmanAI
 Third year mid-term project.
-Designed an AI that plays pacman game.
+Designed an AI that plays the pacman game.
 Winning rate is 76%.